Tschef/plugin-hbs/README.md

 For testing purposes, use `npm run test-plugin` to start a webserver on [localhost:9090](http://localhost:9090).
 Navigate to the test folder and you'll see the plugin in action.

+## versions

+1.4.0
+Using minified sources and you now need to define the location of the handlebars runtime, which means you can decided which one is used en use it for partial registering.

+1.3.0
+plugin is now NPM(3) compatible, no need for JSPM